CMS Expands Medicare Coverage of Telehealth Services in Response to COVID-19 Pandemic

 In addition to the Medicare telehealth visits described above, Medicare will continue to cover virtual check-ins (brief communication services via a number of communication technology modalities) and e-visits (communications through online patient portals) in the same manner as previously covered.

-For more information, please contact Austin Marich at 610.205.6345, or reach out to the Stevens & Lee attorney with whom you regularly work.
+For more information, please reach out to the Stevens & Lee attorney with whom you regularly work.

 This News Alert has been prepared for informational purposes only and should not be construed as, and does not constitute, legal advice on any specific matter.
 For more information, please see the disclaimer.